 Given that 53% of dogs and 55% of cats in the U.S. are obese or overweight, simple activity trackers can help you keep tabs on your pet’s exercise.
 Some systems will suggest a goal based on your pet’s age, breed and weight, while others will compare your pet’s activity level against similar pets.

-Yes, you can now thrill your co-workers with daily reports on the distance your dog walked, calories burned and the quality of his sleep last night.
+Yes, you can now thrill your co-workers with daily reports on the distance your dog walked, calories burned and the quality of his or her sleep last night.
 Monitors like the FitBark can even sync with your FitBit.

 But on a more subtle level, activity monitors can provide an objective reporting of your dog’s activity over many months.
 Small declines in activity can be easy to miss, but a longer trend may signal a potential health problem.